conda-forge/gmsh-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `gmsh` can be installed with:
+Once the `conda-forge` channel has been enabled, `gmsh, python-gmsh` can be installed with:

 ```
-conda install gmsh
+conda install gmsh python-gmsh
 ```

 It is possible to list all of the versions of `gmsh` available on your platform with: